Key Points

 While eating can come with paw-licking, tail wagging, and pure joy — this isn’t the case for all animals.
 If your pup or kitty has an allergy, certain foods can cause a negative reaction.

-Just like humans, pets can break out with skin problems, gastrointestinal issues, and even ear infections if they consume ingredients that their bodies don’t agree with.
+Just like humans, pets can break out with skin problems, gastrointestinal issues, and even ear infections if they consume the wrong food.
+Fortunately, while food allergies in dogs and cats exist, they aren’t common.

 What is a food allergy?